UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_05.md

 We can do the same thing for our cereal dataframe as an example.
-The diagram below shows the column `nutrition` being spread into 2 columns named `calories` and `protein` which were the two unique values contained in the column.
+The diagram below shows the column `nutrition` being spread into 2 columns named `calories` and `protein` which are the two unique values contained in that column.

 <center>